DavisQBio/semester-biology/explorations/E-01-growth-rates.md

 replicates within a single concentration, and we can distinguish pretty well between the concentration gradients.

-#### Thought question -- interpreting the data
+> ### Challenge -- interpreting the data

-> Let's practice interpreting these graphs.
-What is the plot above
-> showing us?\
+>
-> How is concentration affecting growth rates?
-Are there any outliers?
+> Let's interpret these graphs. \* How is concentration affecting growth
-> Is this growth linear?
+> rates?
+Are there any outliers? \* Is this growth linear?
 Exponential?
-How would you describe it?
+> How would you describe it? \* What conclusions can you draw from these
+> data?

 <p style="text-align: right; font-size: small;">
-Page built on: 2018-09-13 at 14:23:17
+Page built on: 2018-09-17 at 16:55:36
 </p>